ParkSeoJoon2005/Aurora-v2.0/README.md

-Saitama is a simple one-punch solution to your group management needs and has become one of the most prominently kanged bots around telegram, purely weeab themed.
+Aurora is a simple Bot In Telegram That Help For Astronomy Groups.Spacially Andromeda Telescopes , purely Astronomy  themed.

 ## Depoly To Heroku